15 Polish trainees arrived in Ubeda in the middle of April to participate in four weeks training in the field of electricity and IT.

 In their work, they were detecting throughput problems and removing malwares using appropriate tools and equipment.
 They could see how IT services works and some of them had the opportunity to create a website layout and make digital sketches.

 The group of electricians found out how to install and repair basic electrical systems, how to disassemble and remove different units and also how to properly prepare the workplace and how to select right tools, equipment and other needed materials.

 In their workplaces and during the Spanish classes they were using both, Spanish and English.
 Thus they expanded their communication and interpersonal skills.
 They gained more assertiveness and resourcefulness.

-Other afternoon the group went bowling to have an exciting competition and a lot of fun fun.
+Another afternoon the group went bowling to have an exciting competition and a lot of fun.

 They also tied specialties of Ubeda during the “tapas night” and they participate in Spanish guitar workshop, where passionate musician shared with them his knowledge about Spanish music and the craft of making instruments.